-Apparel and Protection - You will need repair supplies, protective gear and a considerable amount of apparel for you to be safe as you have fun out in the woods.
+Apparel and Protection - You will need repair supplies, protective gear and a considerable amount of apparel or cycling clothing for you to be safe as you have fun out in the woods.
 You can own gear to start mountain biking, including the following breakdown:

 Helmet - A helmet is a necessity when going on a mountain bike ride because it can be dangerous.
 The protection of your head, while you are mountain biking, is very important.
 The advances in technology have seen upgrades in head gears to reduce detrimental effects that come with rotational head impacts.
 Your helmet should fit fairly snugly and be level on your head.
 It is not supposed to obscure your vision.
 It should not cover the top of your ears, nor should it move excessively when you pull it back and forth.
 The chin straps need to be firm and secure.